WanchaiTeangdee/U-Nai-Dee3/frontend/README.md

 - styles.css
 - app.js

- The page uses Google Font "Poppins" for a modern UI.
+ The page uses Google Font "Kanit" for a modern UI.
 If you don't see the new font after editing, try clearing browser cache or press Ctrl+F5 to force reload.

 Auth API:
 - Register: POST /api/register.php { email, password, name }